 For example, you can convert an image of 15 MB into 2200 Kb as well as 400 Kb.

-That said, Image optimization service like Gumlet do not require you to enter the quality parameter.
+That said, Image optimization services like Gumlet do not require you to enter the quality parameter.
 We use a new technique developed through machine learning - Perceptually Lossless Compression.

 The system automatically identifies the required parameter for lossy image compression.